 In Anne’s previous professional roles she was a (job share) Registered Manager for Community Foster Care and during her time working for After Adoption she was involved in designing, developing and delivering a hugely successful national therapeutic training programme for parents and professionals.
 Anne has worked as a counsellor in schools and she also currently supervises a number of counsellors who work in schools.
 She also has experience as a mediator through working previously for the special educational needs disagreement resolution service.
 Anne has been involved in adoption and fostering both personally and professionally for over thirty five years and she has a passionate interest in promoting healthy attachments between children and families.
 She can be contacted on www.u-in-mind.co.uk

 Amelia is a certified Theraplay Practitioner and Chartered HCPC Registered Educational Psychologist.
-She works within a local Authority Educational Psychology Service in the North East of England and also independently provides assessment and therapeutic work through Tyne Therapies.
+She works within a Local Authority Educational Psychology Service in the North East of England and also independently provides assessment and therapeutic work through LifeCycles Psychology.
 Amelia specializes in work with children in care and post adoption where there is a history of trauma and attachment difficulties.
-Amelia also has a special interest in working with young children with social and communication difficulties.
-She facilitates parents’ groups utilizing her skills in Theraplay to support relationships within families.
-Amelia is also trained in Video Interaction Guidance and to teach Mindfulness with children.
+Amelia also integrates Theraplay with mountain biking in her LifeCycles Programme.
+Amelia is also trained in Video Interaction Guidance, DDP and to teach Mindfulness with children.
 She is passionate about developing Theraplay practice in her area to bring the highest quality evidence based interventions to families in need.
 Amelia is currently a Theraplay Supervisor in training.
-Amelia can be contacted at firstname.lastname@example.org or via North Tyneside Educational Psychology Service.
+Amelia can be contacted at [email protected]

 Sarah Foster is a Registered Social worker; State Registered Dramatherapist, Certified Theraplay® Therapist and has completed level 1 & 2 DDP training.